Data protection

 Introduction and overview

-scope of application
+Scope of application

 • all online presences (websites, online shops) that we operate

-• Social media appearances and email communication
+• Social media presence and email communication

 • mobile apps for smartphones and other devices